Shadey/yalcd/README.md

-# Yalcd - Yet Another Lainchan Downloader Clojure edition
+# Yalcd - Yet Another Lainchan Downloader
+## Clojure Editon
 Downloads a lainchan thread to a folder